Hudson Kennaugh: Early years

 Born in Natal, South Africa, Kennaugh began racing mini-moto aged 5, winning the Junior South African Motocross championship in 1993.
-He turned to road racing a year later, and in 1995 he came 4th in the South African 125cc championship aboard a Yamaha YZ125 road bike.
+He turned to road racing a year later, and in 1995 he came fourth in the South African 125cc championship aboard a Yamaha YZ125 road bike.
 The Yamaha YZ125 road bike featured a hydroformed exhaust manufactured by Hylton Spencer.
 Four years of 250cc racing followed.

 South African Superbike championship

-Kennaugh contested the South African Supersport 600cc championship in 2002 and 2003, finishing 8th and 3rd in the championship.
+Kennaugh contested the South African Supersport 600cc championship in 2002 and 2003, finishing eighth and third in the championship.
 He then moved up to the 1000cc Superbike class, winning the title at his first attempt.

 Britain and beyond

 Kennaugh did one-off races in the GSX-R Cup in both 2003 and 2004, and contested the championship full-time in 2005, winning the title.
 He also made two World Supersport Championship starts at the end of 2005, with the Moto – 1 team.

 Kennaugh moved to England in 2006 and contested that year's British Superstock Championship for the Raceways team.
 He started 2007 in Superstocks, but also contested several rounds of the British Superbike Championship on a Virgin Yamaha, without much success.
 For 2008 he mounted a challenge for the British Supersport Championship, taking on Australian Glen Richards' Triumph, taking a dominant win at Mallory Park and three poles.
 He ultimately finished second to Richards in the standings, despite a further win at Silverstone.
-Kennaugh was also a wildcard entry in the 2008 World Supersport rounds at Brands Hatch and Donington Park, finishing 10th and 5th.
+Kennaugh was also a wildcard entry in the 2008 World Supersport rounds at Brands Hatch and Donington Park, finishing tenth and fifth.

 In 2009, Kennaugh joined the Linxcel-Seton Tuning Team, again in Supersport on a Yamaha.
 He recorded two pole positions but his best race result was a pair of fourth places.
-On 14 August Kennaugh announced on his website that he and the Linxcel-Seton Tuning Team had gone their separate ways.
+On 14 August, Kennaugh announced on his website that he and the Linxcel-Seton Tuning Team had gone their separate ways.
 He joined Gearlink Kawasaki to replace the injured Chris Martin, but results did not improve.

-In 2010 finished second in the British Superbike Evo class starting on a Kawasaki Ninja ZX-10R and after the team folded moved to the split lath Aprilia RSV4 recording multiple wins before losing the championship by three points.
-Went on to compete in the 2011 British Superbike Championship with a few point scoring rides.
+In 2010, Kennaugh finished second in the British Superbike Evo class starting on a Kawasaki Ninja ZX-10R, and after the team folded, he moved to the split lath Aprilia RSV4, where he recorded multiple wins before losing the championship by three points.
+He went on to compete in the 2011 British Superbike Championship with a few point scoring rides.